pmahony893/artisan-pscomplete/README.md

 ## Usage

 Append the script contents to your PowerShell profile.
-As-is, it allows artisan to be run with the alias `art`; to allow other aliases, or even `php artisan` if you love typing, register the completer using a different `-CommandName`.
+As-is, it allows artisan to be run with the alias `art`, or by typing `php path/to/artisan`; to allow other aliases, update the array that is fed to the script block that calls `Register-ArgumentCompleter`.